jerryliangxia/jerryliangxia.github.io/about.markdown

 ### interests

 I've been playing guitar for around five years, and love to draw.
 I'm mostly self-taught with drawing, and 100% the case with guitar.
-I love to play folk music, as well as pop, and I'm trying to become more fluent in music theory so I can continue to write my own songs.
+I love to play folk music, as well as pop, and I'm trying to become more fluent in music theory so I can continue to write my own songs!